dev-mission/devmission.org/README.md

 # Dev Mission Website

+Clone this repo and open the folder in the command line.

 ## Setup on OS X
 1. If you don't have homebrew installed, [install homebrew](https://brew.sh/)
 1. `brew install ruby`